robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

 What/where data?
 ====
 Data is stored in 5 places:
 1. Wget into files, p91.
-(273 MB or 315 MB?)
 2. Load into Spark, p92.
 3. SQL from Spark to JSON and Parquet files, p93.
 (259 MB, 248 MB).
-I guess that these files are distributed across the cluster.
+I guess that these files would be distributed across the cluster.
 4. From Spark to MongoDB, p95.
 5. From Spark to ElsaticSearch, p113.